top of page

 A2: Wildwood Nature Explorers is a family-participation program and not a drop-off service.
 A parent or guardian must remain onsite and responsible for their child(ren) at all times during our sessions and events.
 Wildwood Nature Explorers does not act in loco parentis and does not assume responsibility for the supervision, care, or custody of participating children.

-A5: Yes.
+A6: Yes.
 We are an inclusive, secular program that welcomes all identities and backgrounds.
-We are neurodiverse and disability-inclusive, with a zero-tolerance policy for racism, discrimination, or proselytizing.
+We are neurodiverse-affirming and disability-inclusive, with a zero-tolerance policy for racism, discrimination, or proselytizing.
 Respect for others’ pronouns, identities, and beliefs is required.

 Enrollment & Participation

-A10: To enroll, families must complete the application, sign all required waivers, and submit both the family registration fee and student tuition.
+A11: To enroll, families must complete the application, sign all required waivers, and have paid all student tuition fees to secure spot.
 Enrollment is open to homeschooling families with students in 1st through 12th grade.
+Space is limited and is first come, first serve.

 Schedule & Fees

-A12: Each semester includes a non refundable $50 family registration fee and a $150 enrollment fee per student, with a 10% discount for additional siblings.
-Parents/guardians are responsible for any park entry fees, gear, or supplies needed. (insert link to gear page)
+A13: Each semester includes a non refundable $50 per family administrative fee taken from the first enrolled child's $200 fee.
+Each additional child enrolled is less the administrative fee and includes a multi sibling discount 10% discount equating to $135 for additional enrolled sibling after the first.
+Parents/guardians are responsible for any park entry fees, gear, or supplies needed.
+(See our gear list for recommended gear here

 Policies & Safety

-A14: The family registration fee is non-refundable.
-A refund of the student enrollment fees may be issued if the member cancels their participation in writing or email for an activity, class, or event prior to the ordering of group supplies (July 31st for Fall Semester and December 1st for Spring).
-The Family Registration Fee is non-refundable.
+A15: There is a $50 per family non-refundable administrative fee included in the enrollment fees of the first enrolled student.
+A refund of the remaining student enrollment fees may be issued if the member cancels their participation in writing or email for an activity, class, or event prior to the ordering of group supplies (July 31st for Fall Semester and December 1st for Spring).
 This takes into account any pre-paid fees or expenses that Wildwood Nature Explorers may have incurred in preparation for the activities or event.
 Refunds are not transferable to other members or events unless specifically approved by the organization’s leadership.
 Cancellations must be communicated to Wildwood Nature Explorers leadership in writing or via email at finance@wildwoodnatureexplorers.org

 NOTE: In extreme weather conditions (e.g., thunderstorms, high winds, extreme heat, or unsafe roadway conditions such as snowstorms or ice), sessions may be adjusted or canceled to ensure the safety of all participants.